 Throughout his time as mayor, Buttigieg has not had the opportunity to sign any legislation directly related to cannabis.
 He did approve an ordinance in 2017 that prohibited the sale of synthetic marijuana, which are dangerous laboratory-produced chemicals that are not marijuana at all and are not meant for human consumption.

-Buttigieg’s quiet voice on cannabis reform suggests that he does not intend to make the legalization issue central to his campaign, and it’s difficult to say how he would approach cannabis policy if elected.
+Buttigieg had long been quiet on cannabis reform, indicating early on that he didn’t intend to make the legalization issue central to his campaign.
+However, in July 2019, he announced a major marijuana reform plan called the Douglass Plan, which would legalize marijuana, expunge past convictions, and eliminate jail time for possession.
 His comments acknowledging the racial injustices of prohibition and support for legalizing at least indicates he wouldn’t prohibit reform efforts from advancing.